betabites/FirestoreRulesBuilder/README.md

 npm install --save-dev firestore-rules-builder
 ```

+# Overview

+This tool helps in defining structured and secure rules for Firestore databases in TypeScript.

-## Why Firestore Rules Builder
+# Why Firestore Rules Builder

 A common problem with many Firestore projects is the Firestore rules.
-Often, the rules are misconfigured, leading to errors such as unexpected types and problems where users can access and modify other user data.
+Often, the rules are misconfigured, leading to
+errors such as unexpected types and problems where users can access and modify other user data.

-In a traditional database sense, problems such as these would be solved by a server placed between the client and the database.
+In a traditional database sense, problems such as these would be solved by a server placed between the client and the
+database.
 The server would mediate what the client has access to and have complete control over data validation.
 However, in a Firestore situation, there is no server in between.
 The client interacts directly with the database.
+This
-This means that the database needs to define any data validation and access rules.
+means that the database needs to define any data validation and access rules.

 This is where Firestore rules come in.
 Firestore rules determine what, when, and why any given user can access data.
 When used properly, this can be extremely powerful.
 Limiting a given user to accessing only their own data.

-However, these rules are often extremely tedious to configure and usually have massive loopholes that cause excessive problems.
+However, these rules are often extremely tedious to configure and usually have massive loopholes that cause excessive
+problems.

-## What does Firestore Rules Builder do?
+# What does Firestore Rules Builder do?

+- **Data Schema Enforcement**:
-- Build rules that enforce a data schema
+    - Ensures that your Firestore database enforces data types, preventing type-related issues.
-    - A common problem with Firestore databases is that the actual type of data isn't enforced.
-This means that while
-      your program might *expect* a number, it *could* get a string instead.
-    - Firestore Rules Builder allows you to define the data types of each of your fields, and will build rules that
+    - Allows definition of the data types for each field, generating rules to ensure compliance.

-      ensure these data types are met.
-- Encourage secure practices
-    - Firestore Rules Builder encourages the idea of 'default deny'.
-Firestore
-      Rules Builder will always deny access to a given resource to everyone, unless you specify in your rules who should
-      have it.
-- In-built typescript types
-    - We want to make it as easy as possible to access and modify your rules.
-We believe that doing this encourages you
-      to make more secure choices, as it is less tedious to change your rules.
+- **Encourages Secure Practices**:
+    - Implements a 'default deny' approach, denying access by default and only granting it when explicitly specified.

+- **In-built TypeScript Types**:
+    - Facilitates easy access and modification of rules, encouraging secure practices.
-    - One of the ways we do this is by integrating with TypeScript.
-Document type definitions can be inferred from your
+    - Integrates with TypeScript to infer document type definitions from your rules/schema, ensuring that type updates
-      rules/schema!
-This means that the instant you change your schema, your types also update!
+      reflect changes in schema instantly.

 # WARNINGS